Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 ## Which data is used to generate the diagram

 When you send a message through NServiceBus, some headers are added automatically.
 All messages get the `NServiceBus.MessageId` header.
-This is a unqiue identifier for the message.
+This is a unqiue ID for the message.

 If handling a message causes more messages to be sent or published then the `MessageId` of the message being handled is copied to the `NServiceBus.RelatedTo` header of the outgoing messages.